RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## AWS Resource Groups Tag Editor

 A solutions architect can provide the quickest solution for identifying all of the tagged components by running running a query with the AWS Resource Groups Tag Editor to report on the resources globally with the application tag, hence the option D is right answer.

+## Wordload Discovery on AWS

+Workload Discovery on AWS can be used to build, customize, and share detailed visualizations of the resources in your AWS accounts based on near real time data.
+The solution works by **maintaining an inventory** of the AWS resources across your accounts and various Regions, **mapping relationships** between them, and displaying them in an easy-to-use web user interface.
+For supported resources, Workload Discovery on AWS also provides a link to the deployed AWS resource, so it can be easily reached on the [AWS Management Console](https://console.aws.amazon.com/).

+## AWS Billing